 This particular failure caused an internet outage in several cities in Europe and in America for half an hour.
 The cascading failure that happened in Cloudflare almost took down 20 of their data centers in the world.

 Why Do Internet Outages Happen?

 With technology evolving and internet users demanding faster internet speeds, a high concentration of internet infrastructure has been left in the hands of only a handful of companies.
 Unfortunately, content delivery networks, like those that are operated by Cloudflare and Fastly, have been determined as choke points.

-Cloud hosts, such as AWS (Amazon Web Services), Google Cloud Platform, and Microsoft’s Azure, are also considered as choke points too.
+Cloud hosts, such as AWS (Amazon Web Services), Google Cloud Platform, and Microsoft’s Azure, are also considered choke points.
 Although they do not fail often, there are instances when a human error can cause a massive failure that can affect their clients.
-One reason why these cloud hosts do not fail most of the time is because they are investing their resources to maintain reliability and resilience.
+One reason why these cloud hosts do not fail most of the time is that they are investing their resources to maintain reliability and resilience.

 This recent outage shows how vulnerable the internet can be.
-The threat of a cyberattack causing a Business Interruption (BI) is definitely the first thing that pops in mind, but this incident shows us the devastating potential of a system failure or an outage.
+The threat of a cyberattack causing a Business Interruption (BI) is definitely the first thing that comes to mind, but this incident shows us the devastating potential of a system failure or an outage.

 Luckily, this time the BI lasted for only an hour, but, will they be that fortunate next time as well?

 Want the latest on cyber insurance news, hottest trends, important issues, tips, and much more, directly to your inbox twice a month?
 Signup for The CI Academy Plus Newsletter here.